 Construction for the Rivers Casino Portsmouth hit a new milestone this month.
 After breaking ground in December, the project has finally celebrated the raising of its final steel beam.

 The $300 million resort is officially set to open in early 2023.

 Construction crews commemorated the occasion with a traditional topping-off ceremony.
 The event was marked by the raising of a final Rivers-yellow beam signed by the Ballard-Yates construction teams, casino leaders and local officials.

 Justin Ballard of S.B.
-Ballard Construction Company said the company remains on track to complete the casino by its target date in early 2023, despite the pandemic’s effect on supply chains and labor shortages.
+Ballard Construction Company said the company remains on track to complete the first of several Virginia casinos by its target date in early-2023, despite the pandemic’s effect on supply chains and labor shortages.